Step 1: Patents

 1.2 What is required in order for an invention to be granted a patent?

-In addition to the requirement for an invention to be a technical solution to a problem, a number of other very important requirements are imposed for patentability.
+There is a requirement for an invention to be a technical solution to a problem.
+There are also a number of other very important requirements for patentability.
 The invention must (1) be novel and (2) it must differ significantly from what was known previously.
 In order for a patent to be granted, the patent application must also fulfil certain formal requirements (3).

 (1) The requirement for an invention to be novel is very strict in patent law.
-Everything that had been made public anywhere in the world at the time the application is submitted will be considered to be known and therefore impossible to obtain a patent for.
+Everything that is public anywhere in the world at the time the application is submitted will be seen as known.
+Therefore, it will be seen as impossible to obtain a patent for.
 The information may be given in any language.
 It is of no consequence whether it is the patent applicant or anyone else who published the invention.
 Once the technical solution has become available, e.g. on the internet, it will not be possible to subsequently submit a patent application.
 There is then what is known as ‘a novelty destroying disclosure’ for the patent.
 When someone submits an application to the PRV, PRV’s task is

 to investigate whether an identical solution to a problem had already been published anywhere else in the world before the patent application was submitted.